 What Is a Single Central Record (SCR)?

-It must indicate whether the following checks have been carried out, or certificates obtained, and the date on which each check was completed or certificate obtained:
+The Single Central Record (SCR) is a mandatory register that logs all safeguarding checks for individuals working in education.
+It must indicate whether the following checks have been carried out, or certificates obtained, and the date on which each check was completed or certificate obtained.

 Who Needs a Single Central Record?